ejgroene/asp-selftest/README.md

 Tests are run using the testrunner:

-    $ python runtests.py example.lp
+    $ python asp-tests example.lp
     teststep,  2 asserts,  10 models.
 OK

-To use the program without the tests use (NYI):
+To use the program without the tests: Not Yet Implemented.
+But you can use the `base` program anywhere of course, since all `#program`s are ignored by default.

-    $ python runtests.py --main example.lp <more files>